Veterans Affairs to mandate COVID vaccine for health care personnel, first such mandate for federal agency

 WHITE HOUSE SAYS COVID VACCINATIONS ‘PICKING UP’ AMID CONCERNS OF DELTA VARIANT

-"We’re mandating vaccines for Title 38 employees because it’s the best way to keep Veterans safe, especially as the Delta variant spreads across the country," McDonough said Monday.
+"We’re mandating vaccines for Title 38 employees because it’s the best way to keep veterans safe, especially as the delta variant spreads across the country," McDonough said Monday.

-"Whenever a Veteran or a VA employee sets foot in a VA facility, they deserve to know that we have done everything in our power to protect them from COVID-19," he continued.
-"With this mandate, we can once again make—and keep—that fundamental promise."
+"Whenever a veteran or a VA employee sets foot in a VA facility, they deserve to know that we have done everything in our power to protect them from COVID-19," he continued.
+"With this mandate, we can once again make – and keep – that fundamental promise."

 An administration official stressed the importance of the move, saying it was imperative for patients to feel safe and not risk getting COVID from their health care providers.
 At this point, the Department of Veterans Affairs is the only federal agency that will require some employees to be vaccinated.